What’s the course about?

 This course is designed to provide attendees with practical knowledge and skills for implementing basic behaviour analytic strategies in school and home settings.
 Attendees will learn strategies for helping children acquire important communication, social and academic skills, how to determine some reasons why challenging behaviours occur, and how to replace problem behaviours with more appropriate skills.
 They also will learn about important ethical considerations when implementing behaviour analytic strategies.

 The course is appropriate for all levels of professionals who work in schools, including teachers, learning support assistants, speech therapists, nurses, occupational therapists, and head teachers.
 Anyone who works with children with skill deficits and challenging behaviour would benefit from attending this course.

 When and where does the course meet?

-The course meets Tuesday evenings from 5-9pm for 10 weeks at the University of South Wales Treforest Campus.
-The course begins on 17 January and runs through 28 March (there’s no course session during half term).
+The course meets Wednesday evenings from 5-9 pm on the University of South Wales Treforest campus.
+The 2019 course begins 16 January and ends 27 March (there is no session during half term w/c 25 February).